A generator is a fantastic way to maintain an independent power supply when you need it.

 Look for a UPS With a Generator Mode

-These UPS devices are designed to recognize and compensate for the power from a generator.
+These UPS devices are designed to recognize and compensate for the power fluctuations when a generator is operating.

 Choose a Double-Conversion UPS